quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part65_23ptl9.7Nonline.md

 ??x
 The basic idea behind training ANNs using a stochastic gradient method involves adjusting the network’s weights in directions aimed at minimizing (or maximizing, depending on the objective) the performance error.
 Specifically, it involves estimating the partial derivatives of an objective function with respect to each weight and updating these weights proportionally.

-For example, if you want to minimize the loss function \(L\), the gradient descent update rule would be:
+For example, if you want to minimize the loss function $L$, the gradient descent update rule would be:
 ```python
 for i in range(num_weights):
     weight[i] -= learning_rate * dL/dweight[i]